-(Exac ci Name of Registrant as specified in its Charter) Cayman Islands 2834 Not Applicable (State or Other Jurisdiction of (Primary Standard Industrial (I.R.S.
-Employer Incorporation or Organization) Classification Code Number) Identification No.) (Address, including zip code, and tel 17 Hanover Square London W1S 1BN, United Kingdom Telephone: +44 20 80929299 Lephone number, including area code, of Registra nt's principal executive offices) Copies to: Louis Taubman, Esq. copies to: Robert F. Charron Hunter Taubman Fischer & Li LL .C Ellen off Grossman & Schole LLP 1450 Broadway, 26th Floor 134 5 Avenue of the Americas New York, NY 10018 N ew York, NY 10105-0302 Tel: 917.512.0827 Fax: 212.202.6380 Tel: (212) 370-1300 If any of the securities being registered on this Form ar 1933, check the following box.
-If this Form is filed to register additional securities for Securities Act registration statement number of the earlier lift this Form is a post-effective amendment filed pursuregistration statement number of the earlier effective regular lift this Form is a post-effective amendment filed pursuregistration statement number of the earlier effective regular lift lift pursuregistration statement number of the earlier effective regular lift lift lift lift lift lift lift lift an offering pursuant to Rule 462(b) under the Ser effective registration statement for the same of the same to Rule 462(c) under the Securities Act, chapter is a statement for the same offering. □ that to Rule 462(d) under the Securities Act, chapter is a statement for the same offering. □ ecurities Act, check the following box and list the ffering. neck the following box and list the Securities Act neck the following box and list the Securities Act Exchange Act of 1934.
-Emerging growth company ⊠ If an emerging growth company that prepares its finance not to use the extended transition period for complying the Securities Act. □
+Cayman Islands 2834 Not Applicable (State or Other Jurisdiction of (Primary Standard Industrial (I.R.S.
+Employer Incorporation or Organization) Classification Code Number) Identification No.) 17 Hanover Square London W1S 1BN, United Kingdom Telephone: +44 20 80929299 (Address, including zip code, and d telephone number, including area code, of Registra nt's principal executive offices) Copies to: Louis Taubman, Esq. • Robert F. Charron Hunter Taubman Fischer & Li Ellenoff Grossman & Schole LLP 800 Third Avenue, Suite 280 5 Avenue of the Americas New York, NY 10022 No ew York, NY 10105-0302 Tel: 917.512.0827 Fax: 212.202.6380 Tel: (212) 370-1300 If any of the securities being registered on this Form 1933, check the following box. ⊠ If this Form is filed to register additional securities Securities Act registration statement number of the edit of this Form is a post-effective amendment filed puregistration statement number of the earlier effective If this Form is a post-effective amendment filed puregistration statement number of the earlier effective for an offering pursuant to Rule 462(b) under the Searlier effective registration statement for the same of arsuant to Rule 462(c) under the Securities Act, chargistration statement for the same offering. □ arsuant to Rule 462(d) under the Securities Act, ch ecurities Act, check the following box and list the fering. leck the following box and list the Securities Act Indicate by check mark whether the registrant is an e Exchange Act of 1934. emerging growth company as defined in Rule 405 of f the Securities Act or Rule 12b-2 of the Securities Emerging growth company $oxtimes$ If an emerging growth company that prepares its fin nancial statements in accordance with U.S. GAAP, in ing with any new or revised financial accounting sta